 Our team comes from an advertising background.
 I’m a graphic designer, other people worked in advertising, strategy planning, building campaigns...
 That helped us a lot.
 I worked in a corporation before, it wasn’t something I was really inspired by.
 The kind of campaigns we designed… I would look back at my portfolio and realize I was helping people to sell burgers… it’s not really exciting.
 In Eats, Shoots & Roots, even if we don’t earn as much money, we have more social value and impact, it’s the main thing which keeps me going.
 If I’m gonna fight for something, I want to fight for something which is useful.

 Teaching people how to produce their own food is definitely useful.
 And really satisfying.

 There is nothing more fulfilling than seeing the fruits of your own labor.
-Actually I believe it’s also a little bit of a luxury, I don’t think everybody can get involved in making impact.
-Maybe because I don’t have a school loan or a house loan to pay for, I don’t have children... it makes a big difference in the kind of career I can have.
+Actually I believe it’s also a little bit of a luxury, I don’t think everybody can get involved in making an impact.
+Maybe because I don’t have a school loan or a house loan to pay for, I don’t have children...
+It makes a big difference in the kind of career I can have.
 I'm blessed to be in this position where I can earn less.
 It’s a luxury.

 Whether you have this kind of luxury or not, you can always try to grow your own garden.
 Literally and metaphorically.

 Start small, grow a garden.
 With time the garden will grow to a forest.
 And then the forest will give you oxygen, save you.